andreasnaoum/Learning-Through-Confusion-HRI/README.md

-# Exploring the Impact of Confusion on Learning and Engagement in Human-Robot Interaction
+# Learning Through Confusion in Human-Robot Interaction: \\ A Pilot Study with Furhat Robot

 This repository contains the code for a project developed as part of the **DD2413 Social Robotics** course at **KTH Royal Institute of Technology**.
 The project demonstrates how the Furhat social robot can be used to explore the role of confusion in learning and engagement during human-robot interactions.

 ## Project Overview
 The interaction includes:
-- Welcoming participants and asking if they want to learn about AI or play a game.
+- Welcoming participants and asking if they want to learn about AI.
 - Explaining AI concepts such as supervised and unsupervised learning.
 - Asking follow-up multiple-choice questions to reinforce learning and assess understanding.